VladimirJarabica/state-machine-workshop/README.md

 # About
 This application represents standard night in Brno citizen.
-Our hero wants to go a bar, have some fun and end up in bed.
+Our hero (you) wants to go to a bar, have some fun and end up in bed.

 We are going to use Xstate library to write state machine controlling the application state.